Instructions for Applicants

 Former Members: It is possible to come to the School of Historical Studies as a Member only twice in a lifetime.
 Former members may re-apply only after a 5-year waiting period (3 years for one-term members) has fully passed.
 (Meaning that former Members who were previously in residence for a year can apply to return no earlier than 5 full years after the end of any previous membership stay.)
 All else being equal, preference will be given to the selection of first-time members.

-Princeton University Faculty should contact the Director of Member Programs for further information before completing an application.
+Princeton University Faculty should contact the Administrative Officer for further information before completing an application.

 Questions regarding application materials or procedures should be directed to by e-mail to hsappquery(at)ias.edu or in writing at the above address.